backstage/backstage/beps/0003-auth-architecture-evolution/README.md

   dangerouslyDisableServiceAuth: true
 ```

-The exact impact that this has is that disabled the check in the `HttpRouterService` implementation, effectively applying the `unauthenticated` access level to all routes.
+The exact impact that this has is that it disables the check in the `HttpRouterService` implementation, effectively applying the `unauthenticated` access level to all routes.
 Furthermore, it will also change `AuthService` so that the `issueServiceToken()` method will now issue an empty token for a `'none'` principal, rather than throwing.

 ## Release Plan